Fitus/Zaloha.sh/DOCUMENTATION.md

       c) advanced use of Zaloha, see Advanced Use of Zaloha section below It is possible (but not recommended) to place &lt;metaDir&gt; to a different location inside of &lt;backupDir&gt;, or inside of &lt;sourceDir&gt;.
-In such cases, FIND operands to exclude the metadata directory from the FIND searches must be explicitly passed in via &lt;findGeneralOps&gt;.
+In such cases, FIND expressions to exclude the metadata directory from the FIND searches must be explicitly passed in via &lt;findGeneralOps&gt;.
     If Zaloha is used to synchronize multiple directories, then each such instance of Zaloha must have its own separate metadata directory.